 Green Resources produces a range of products ranging from primary forest products (standing trees, sawlogs and poles) to processed wood products (sawn timber, veneer and treated poles) as well as biomass.
 Green Resources' main customers are national utility companies, construction companies, independent wood processors and a variety of traders operating across the forest value chain.

-More information about our business operations can be found in our corporate reports for FY22/23:
+More information about our business operations can be found in our corporate reports for FY23/24:

-- Annual Report FY22/23 (password protected and provided on request)

-- Sustainability Report FY22/23

-- GRAS Corporate Profile 2024
+- Sustainability Report FY23/24 - GRAS Corporate Profile 2024